-1.4.1 no. of crashes total per km per year
+2.2.1 no. of crashes per year

 Total no. of road crashes occurred within the portion of the road per year.
-The measure unit is per km of the road to make this a comparable attribute.
 The values are collected as a range or likelihood of a crash as presented in the table below.

-1.4.2 no. of fatality per km per year
+2.2.2 no. of fatality per year

-Similar to the crash parameter, from the market interview survey the likelihood of total number of fatalities per year per kilometer is estimated.
+Similar to the crash parameter, from the market interview survey the likelihood of total number of fatalities per year is estimated.

-1.4.3 no. of serious injury per km per year
+2.2.3 no. of serious injury per km per year

-The serious injury per km per year data is collected simultaneously with the fatality and crash data.
+The serious injury per year data is collected simultaneously with the fatality and crash data.
 These are approximate values or likelihood of an event instead of accurate figures.

-Base value and scoring: For the above three attributes 1.4.1~1.4.3, same base of scoring is applied. the Likelihood of fatalities and serious injuries from road crashes are recorded based on the following table.
+Base value and scoring: For the above three attributes 2.2.1~2.2.3, same base of scoring is applied. the Likelihood of fatalities and serious injuries from road crashes are recorded based on the following table.

-Likelihood Risk Event frequency for Crash/Fatality/Serious Injury Score Frequent Extreme Once or more in a month 4 Likely High Once or more within the last 6 months 3 Occasional Moderate Once or more within last year 2 Unlikely Low Once or less within the last 3 years 1
+Likelihood Risk Event frequency for Crash/Fatality/Serious Injury Score

+Frequent Extreme Once or more in a month 4

+Likely High Once or more within 6 months 3

+Occasional Moderate Once or more within year 2

+Unlikely Low Once or less within 3 years 1